polok-dev98/ImageCaptioning_system_pytorch/README.md

 # Image Captioning Project

 This repository contains an image captioning project that generates descriptive captions for images using deep learning techniques.
-The project leverages a combination of convolutional neural networks (CNNs) for image feature extraction and recurrent neural networks (RNNs) for sequence generation.
+The project leverages Encoder: A pre-trained CNN (VGG19) that extracts features from images. and Decoder: LSTM that generates captions based on the extracted features.

 ## Table of Contents
 - [Introduction](#introduction)